-Source: IASWCD, 2003
+Source: Indiana Association of SWCD, 2003

 The FCWI Steering Committee feels that those farmers who are actively participating in conservation efforts should be recognized for their efforts.
 The FCWI Steering Committee feels that the local SWCD Annual Dinner is the prime opportunity to acknowledge those farmers who have been good stewards of the land.